uilsemaj/CS260SP23-TimeBit/README.md

 User can interact with an AI personal coach to plan detailed tasks to prepare for their goals.

 ## Run our app on you phone!
-Run command line "node App.js" can enter "your wifi ip address:8000" (eg. 10.142.212.234:8000) to your browser and access our app.
+Run command line "node App.js" on your computer, then enter "your wifi ip address:8000" (eg. 10.142.212.234:8000) to your browser and access our app.

 **Enjoy it and hope you have fun!**